Anonymous-AAA/NITCBase/notes/stage12.md

 # Errors
-1. Did reset search index in relcache table before calling blockaccess::project (Not in documentation)
+1. Did reset search index in relcache table before calling blockaccess::project (Not in documentation) and also in frontend interface